ttsJavaScriptAppDevelopmentSummer16/classNotes/Lesson 10 - AJAX, REST API's, & Promises.md

     - Get all posts
     - Get post with id of 10
-    - Get the comments from post with id of 12 <br> *note: comments are part of a different data model, you'll need to structure your endpoint to hit all of the comments that belong to post #12*
+    - Get the comments from post with id of 12 <br> *note: comments are part of a different data model, you'll need to structure your endpoint to ask for all of the comments that belong to post #12*
     - Get all the posts from user with id of 2
     - Create a new post and log the id generated for it by the server
     - Replace the post with id of 12 and render the responseJSON